quicksend/transmit/README.md

 ## Usage

-By default, all files are saved within the `os.tmpdir()` folder.
-You can change this by specifying the directory in the options of `DiskManager`.
+By default, all files are saved within the [os.tmpdir()](https://nodejs.org/api/os.html#os_os_tmpdir) folder.
+You can change this by specifying the directory in the options of [DiskManager](https://quicksend.github.io/transmit/classes/diskmanager.html).

 Example with Express using a custom upload destination:
 ```js